 A common method used for motorcycle transportion is the crated option.
 This option is not as common of a way to ship motorcycles as the uncrated motorcycle shipping option or the pallet option.

-If you have any questions, please contact one of our motorcycle moving professionals at 866-383-1307 or email@example.com.
+If you have any questions about crate shipping and costs, please contact one of our motorcycle moving professionals at 866-383-1307 or email@example.com.